>

 How can we create a new type of thinking?

-“Whether you use those words as voiced statements, or internal thoughts or non-verbal feelings, you are creating distress for yourself.”
+And whether you use those words as voiced statements, internal-dialogue (thoughts) or non-verbal feelings, you are creating distress for yourself.

 The GOOD news is that YOU DON’T HAVE TO!